 -1,500-2,000 for walk-behind leaf blowers

-Most of the models I recommended has better numbers than this, and there won’t be lack of blowing power no matter which one you pick.
+Most of the models I recommended have better numbers than this, and there won’t be a lack of blowing power no matter which one you pick.

 Another term you need to know about is the Blowing Power Index (BPI).
 This term is used to compare different blower’s performance.